Coronavirus brings Kannada film industry to its knees

 A leading distributor said even after the lockdown is lifted and situation returns to normalcy, it remains a big question if investment in film business will pay off at all.
 "People don't have money.
 We will know the impact when things become normal.
 Questions many ask if people will return to cinema halls like the way they did before or they prefer to stay away from crowd."
 Venkatesh, who had also produced Rajinikanth-starrer 'Lingaa' and co-produced 'Bajrangi Bhaijaan' with Salman Khan in the lead role, said it would take at least one to one-and- half years for the industry to be back on its legs.

 "That too if the government does hand-holding but if the industry faces a bad hit in terms of income tax and GST and other taxation, 80-90 per cent of the industry will face closure," he said.
-"It does not matter if the government does not help the industry but they should not trouble us with things like IT and GST," Venkatesh, who is also a distributor and artiste, said.
+"It does not matter if the Government does not help the industry but they not should trouble us with things like IT and GST," Venkatesh, who is also a director, distributor and artiste, said.

 A top director said people's "behaviour" towards movies is crucial for the industry's health in the post lockdown scenario.
 "With people likely to shy away from going to malls, cinema theatres because of large gatherings there, it's going to be a long road to recovery for us", an industry insider said.